frknayk/WeightVis/README.md

 4. Long term TODO : 3D visualisation

 ## Contribution <a name = "contributing"></a>
-- Please send an email to furkanayik@outlook.com for contribution or any feedback
+- Please send an email to furkanayik@outlook.com or abdu.kaan@gmail.com for contribution or any feedback

 ## ✍️ Authors <a name = "authors"></a>